Creative Embodied Supervision

 I am a Registered Somatic Movement Therapist, have a Diploma in Counselling and have been working in the field of body and movement for the last 20 years.
 I’m on the teaching faculty of the Institute for Integrative Bodywork & Movement Therapy and am visiting lecturer at a number of UK Universities (University of London, Goldsmiths: MA in Dance Movement Psychotherapy; UCLan: MA Dance and Somatic Well-being).

 I have worked in a range of Statutory, Voluntary and Independent Sectors.
 I have experience of work in Adult Community Mental Health, Learning Disability, Older People, Early Years Education and Adoption Services.
-I have had roles of social worker, play worker, support worker, massage therapist, community arts worker, therapist and trainer.
+I have had roles of mental health worker, play worker, massage therapist, community arts worker, therapist and trainer.
 More details here.

 Feedback from Supervisees: